metantonio/star-wars-api-clases-ejemplo/README.md

 After that, go to POSTMAN, as this endpoint is a GET method, you don't have to fill body.
 But, you must retrive information inside the Header.

-Add a new key as: Authorization
+Add a new KEY as: Authorization
-And add a new Value as: Bearer eyJ0eXA...eyJmcmVzaCI....-DJSyg2ygoQ6...-RkPdvIqdnAU...
+And add a new VALUE as: Bearer eyJ0eXA...eyJmcmVzaCI....-DJSyg2ygoQ6...-RkPdvIqdnAU...

 I everything is ok, you will get an answer like: